jjongsma/component-registry/README.md

 Internally, `component-registry` uses a Provider/Factory/Component model that will feel familiar if you've been exposed to DI frameworks like AngularJS or OSGI.

-`Component`: a fully-configured, ready to use instance of an type.
+`Component`: a fully-configured, ready to use instance of a type.

 `Factory`: a function that is responsible for configuring and instantiating `Components`.